brianarn/brianarn.github.com/_posts/2011-04-18-dont-let-jQuery-DOMinate-thinking.markdown

 just dead simple (especially when cranking out JSON on the backend), so I stuck with it.

-After working in jQuery for a while, I stopped thinking about JavaScript.
+After working in jQuery for a while, *I stopped thinking about JavaScript*.
 I let jQuery kind of take over my brain.
-For awhile, I fell really heavily in love with it.
+For a while, I fell really heavily in love with it.
 It felt just magical.
 Things just worked.
 Working with IE wasn't as awful (though still not great, of course).

 I was quite the fan of jQuery -- and in many ways, I still am. jQuery is